Pusher Alternative. Same Protocol. Cloudflare's Edge.

 Get going

 Same protocol.
-Same three lines.
 Different bill.
-Drop in your existing keys, keep your existing SDKs, and watch the per-fan-out multiplier disappear from your invoice.
+Use Vask credentials, keep your existing SDKs, and remove the per-fan-out multiplier from your invoice.

 Make the switch